-Account Type Eligible Expenses Annual Contribution Limits Benefit Health Care FSA Most medical, dental and vision care expenses that are not covered by your health plan (such as copayments, coinsurance, deductibles, eyeglasses and doctor-prescribed over the counter medications) Maximum contribution is \$2,750 per year Saves on eligible expenses not covered by insurance; reduces your taxable income Dependent Care FSA Dependent care expenses (such as day care, after school programs or elder care programs) so you and your spouse can work or attend school full-time Maximum contribution is \$5,000 per year (\$2,500 if married and filing separate tax returns) Reduces your taxable income
+Account type Eligible expenses Annual contribution limits Health Care FSA Most medical, dental and vision care expenses that are not covered by your health plan (such as copays, coinsurance, deductibles, eyeglasses and OTC prescriptions) Maximum contribution is \$3,050 per year.
+Funds are deducted throughout the year, but all funds are available on January 1.
+Dependent Care FSA Dependent care expenses (such as daycare, after school programs or eldercare programs) so you and your spouse can work or attend school full-time Maximum contribution is \$5,000 per year (\$2,500 if married and filing separate tax returns).

-Important Information about FSAs
+Important information about FSAs

-2022 FSA elections will be in effect from January 1 through December 31.
-The Health Care FSA does not rollover to the next calendar year, but it does provide a 21⁄2 month "grace period."
-This means that if you have money left in your 2021 Health Care FSA after December 31, 2021, you will have until March 15, 2022 to use any remaining funds.
-All claims for reimbursement for your 2021 Health Care FSA must be sent to Basic NEO no later than March 31, 2022.
+Your FSA elections are effective from January 1 through December 31.

+The Health Care FSA does NOT roll over to the next calendar year, but it does provide a 2 1⁄2 month "grace period."
+This means that if you have money left in your 2024 Health Care FSA after December 31, 2024, you will have until March 15, 2025 to use any remaining funds.
+All claims for reimbursement for your 2024 Health Care FSA must be sent to Chard Snyder no later than March 31, 2025.

-Dependent Care FSAs do not have rollover or have a grace period.
-Therefore, you must use any remaining funds by December 31, 2021.
+Dependent Care FSAs do NOT have a rollover or grace period.
+Therefore, you must use any remaining funds by December 31, 2024.